ngjunsiang/laymansguide-src/season13/issue162/issue162.md

 <small>Kerning for some common glyph pairs in Source Sans Pro Regular.<br />
 A kern value of 0 or blank means no kerning is required.
 A negative value means the letters need to be brought closer, and a positive value means they need to be spaced further (quite rare).</small>

 Advanced renderers might even do other things, like avoiding too many terminal hyphens on consecutive lines (looks ugly), or making microadjustments to letter spacing.
 But, oops!
 This changes the line length, so the engine needs to go back to re-check the line breaks.
-This is an interative process.
+And so on, and so forth.

 Text rendering engines are an art in themselves, and we are not going to go in depth here.